jansche/AccessibleEvents/README.md

 ### Small In-Person Events (<50 attendees)
 Classic regional niche meetups.
  **Characteristics:** Typically 2-3, sometimes 4 in-person speakers.
 Speaking slots are between 20 minutes and 1h.
 Venues are often chosen by availability.
 Presentation / live demos / video playback through laptop of presenter on projection wall or large display(s).
 Audio and display connectors vary, as room equipment allows.
 Seating options vary between theater style to workshop tables.
 Seldom grouped tables.
- *Breaks:* For evening events, there is often one break between sessions and a larger networking slot after the sessions.
+ **Breaks:** For evening events, there is often one break between sessions and a larger networking slot after the sessions.
+Find features for accessibility in the corresponding section of this categories [ACCESSIBILITY GUIDANCE](categories/small_in-person_events/ACCESSIBILITY_GUIDANCE.md#Breaks).
- *Food & Beverages:* Supply of food varies a lot between 'no food' and 'full meal', where a meal can be shared pizza, fingerfood and similar.
+ **Food & Beverages:** Supply of food varies a lot between 'no food' and 'full meal', where a meal can be shared pizza, fingerfood and similar.
+Find features for accessibility in the corresponding section of this categories [ACCESSIBILITY GUIDANCE](categories/small_in-person_events/ACCESSIBILITY_GUIDANCE.md#FoodAndBeverages).

 [ACCESSIBILITY GUIDANCE](categories/small_in-person_events/ACCESSIBILITY_GUIDANCE.md)